onshape-public/go-client/onshape/docs/BTExportTessellatedFacesResponse898.md

 `func (o *BTExportTessellatedFacesResponse898) HasFacetPoints() bool`

 HasFacetPoints returns a boolean if a field has been set.

+### GetFullElementId

+`func (o *BTExportTessellatedFacesResponse898) GetFullElementId() BTFullElementId756`

+GetFullElementId returns the FullElementId field if non-nil, zero value otherwise.

+### GetFullElementIdOk

+`func (o *BTExportTessellatedFacesResponse898) GetFullElementIdOk() (*BTFullElementId756, bool)`

+GetFullElementIdOk returns a tuple with the FullElementId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFullElementId

+`func (o *BTExportTessellatedFacesResponse898) SetFullElementId(v BTFullElementId756)`

+SetFullElementId sets FullElementId field to given value.

+### HasFullElementId

+`func (o *BTExportTessellatedFacesResponse898) HasFullElementId() bool`

+HasFullElementId returns a boolean if a field has been set.

+### GetOutputSeparateFaceNodes

+`func (o *BTExportTessellatedFacesResponse898) GetOutputSeparateFaceNodes() bool`

+GetOutputSeparateFaceNodes returns the OutputSeparateFaceNodes field if non-nil, zero value otherwise.

+### GetOutputSeparateFaceNodesOk

+`func (o *BTExportTessellatedFacesResponse898) GetOutputSeparateFaceNodesOk() (*bool, bool)`

+GetOutputSeparateFaceNodesOk returns a tuple with the OutputSeparateFaceNodes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOutputSeparateFaceNodes

+`func (o *BTExportTessellatedFacesResponse898) SetOutputSeparateFaceNodes(v bool)`

+SetOutputSeparateFaceNodes sets OutputSeparateFaceNodes field to given value.

+### HasOutputSeparateFaceNodes

+`func (o *BTExportTessellatedFacesResponse898) HasOutputSeparateFaceNodes() bool`

+HasOutputSeparateFaceNodes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)